zchi88/LibDetector/README.md

 ### NOTES
 The ```libraryMatchResults.txt``` mentions the term "Levenshtein Ratio".
 This refers to the ratio of the Levenshtein distance between the class files of a library in the whitelist and the library that exists in the APK to the total size of those files.
 A ratio of 1.0 means that the files are completely different, and therefore the app most likely does not use that library.
 However, a ratio of 0.0 means that the files are complete copies, and therefore the app most likely IS using that library.

+### Known Issues
+Some APK's have class files that contain non-unicode characters.
+The tool throws a ```FileNotFoundException``` when it comes across such files, because it has trouble matching what it thinks is the name of the class file to the actual file in the bytecode folder.
+The result is that for these APK's, the tool gets as far as extracting their bytecode, but fails to scan it for libraries, and the APK is skipped.